 When the Florida court orders a property, it may be sold at judicial auction to the highest bidder through a private sale overseen by a court-appointed clerk or magistrate or through a private sale based on an agreement between co-owners.
 Once the property is sold, the proceeds will be divided into percentages based on ownership interests.

 Partition actions may become more complex if a mortgage or other entity has a lien on the property.
 In this case, it is especially important to get the assistance of a foreclosure defense attorney skilled in handling partition lawsuit cases to ensure your interests are safeguarded.

 How much a partition action costs is based on the complexity of each case and how long it takes.
 Every partition lawsuit is different.
 Those that go to trial are usually more expensive than when an action may be resolved through negotiations or mediation.
 Costs involved in partition actions include attorney fees, court fees, appraiser costs, land surveyor costs, title search fees, and potentially other expenses.
 To better understand what your partition action may cost, speak with Plantation real estate attorney Carlos M. Amor.

 How Long Does a Partition Action Take in Florida?

-Can a Partition Action Be Stopped?
+May a Partition Action Be Stopped?

 Contact an Experienced Florida Real Estate Partition Attorney for Help

 Being in a dispute over property with a family member, friend, former romantic partner, business associate, or other party is highly stressful.
-Whether you want to bring a partition action, or one is being brought against you, having an experienced attorney on your side can reduce the stress and ensure your rights are protected.
-Attorney Carlos M. Amor in Plantation is a skilled real estate lawyer and licensed broker with in-depth understanding of the laws relating to partition of property in Florida.
+Whether you want to bring a partition action, or one is being brought against you, having an experienced attorney may reduce the stress and ensure your rights are protected.
+Attorney Carlos M. Amor in Plantation is a skilled real estate lawyer and licensed broker with an in-depth understanding of the laws relating to the partition of property in Florida.